dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

   - Null space
 - Compute the shortest distance between a point and a plane
 - Compute the least squares solution to linear system
+- Prove that something is a vector space
+- Prove that a map is an inner product
+- Compute determinants
+-